Gigi Gryce: Withdrawal, teaching career, and death

 Little is known about the real nature of Gryce's retreat from jazz, as this period is characterized by a great deal of misunderstanding and rumor.
-Gryce revealed very little about his business hardships, but what is known is that his publishing business encountered financial troubles in the early 1960s, with many musicians withdrawing from Melotone and Totem.
+Gryce revealed little about his business hardships, but what is known is that his publishing business encountered financial troubles in the early 1960s, with many musicians withdrawing from Melotone and Totem.
 Many of his colleagues believe that powerful interests considered Gryce's publishing activities a threat, and were forcing him out of business.
 Rumors circulated about intimidation and threats to his family.
 While these rumors have not been confirmed, Gryce's behavior became extremely introverted and erratic during this time.
 He dissolved his publishing companies in 1963 and gave up his music career, thereafter adopting his Islamic name entirely, Basheer Qusim.
+Several of his compositions are credited to the pseudonym Lee Sears.

 In the 1960s Gryce reinvented himself as a public school teacher in New York.
 He was somewhat interested in education throughout his life, and was said to be an excellent music instructor.
-He received a master's degree in education from Fordham University in 1978 and developed an incredible passion for teaching.
+He received a master's degree in education from Fordham University in 1978 and developed a passion for teaching.
 He left a lasting legacy at Elementary School No. 53 in the Bronx, which was renamed in his honor after his death.
-Students, colleagues, and parents who encountered Gryce during this time knew him as a very private, serious, passionate, and caring man.
+Students, colleagues, and parents who encountered Gryce during this time knew him as a private, serious, passionate, and caring man.
 Believing that music aided literacy, Gryce was a strict but caring teacher, and went out of his way to aid students at educational risk, working at an under-resourced mostly black and Hispanic school.

 Gryce died on March 14, 1983, of a heart attack after becoming increasingly ill.
-Before his death he reached out to his family again, and visited Pensacola for the first time in almost thirty years.
+His death was a shock to many of his former music career colleagues, as well as students, teachers, and parents of the students whom he had encountered over the years.
+Before his death, he reached out to his family again, and visited Pensacola for the first time in almost 30 years.